Second Career Ontario Fund

 So, you managed to submit the application for OSAP for Full-Time Students before the deadline.
 Awesome!
 But now is not the time to sit back and relax.
 There are a few important things that you need to do after completing the application process:

-1. Check your OSAP account for updates: Once you submit your OSAP application, you can check your OSAP account for updates like the status of your application, additional documents that you or your school may need to provide, how much money you will get, how your OSAP amount will be split between grants and loans, how soon you can access the funds, etc.
+1. Check your OSAP account for updates: Once you submit your OSAP application, you can check your OSAP account for updates like the status of your application, additional documents that you or your school may need to provide, how much money you will get, how your OSAP amount will be split between grants and loans, and how soon you can access the funds.

-2. Create an NSLSC account: If your OSAP amount has a loan component, then you need to register with the National Student Loans Service Centre.
-Also known as NSLSC, this online portal lets you manage your loans, keep them interest-free, and help with the repayment process.
+2. Create an NSLSC account: If your OSAP amount has a loan component, then you need to register with the National Student Loans Service Centre (NSLSC).
+This online portal lets you manage your loans and helps with the repayment process.

-3. Complete your Full-Time Master Student Financial Assistance Agreement: You need to sign a one-time contract with OSAP called Full-Time Master Student Financial Assistance Agreement (MSFAA) to receive, manage, and repay OSAP loans.
-NSLSC would send you a notification to sign and submit MSFAA online.
-The deadline for full-time students to submit MSFAA is within 40 days after completion of the school year.
+3. Complete your Full-Time Master Student Financial Assistance Agreement: You need to sign a one-time contract with OSAP called the Full-Time Master Student Financial Assistance Agreement (MSFAA) to receive, manage, and repay OSAP loans.

 How much can you get?

 Let’s talk numbers to get you more excited about OSAP.
-The maximum OSAP amount that you may receive depends on factors such as where you are studying, marital status, dependent children, etc. If you are a full-time student from Ontario applying for OSAP for the school year of 2021-2022, here’s the maximum weekly OSAP amount you can get across different scenarios:
+The maximum OSAP amount that you may receive depends on factors such as where you are studying, marital status, dependent children, and your overall financial need.

-If you study at a designated post-secondary private college in Ontario
+If you study at an approved private postsecondary school in Ontario:

-If you study at a public college in other provinces
+If you study at a public college or university in another Canadian province:

-If you study at a post-secondary school outside Canada
+If you study at a private school in another province or outside Canada:

 Repaying loans